RMachnik/rmachnik.github.io/_posts/2020-08-19-architect.md

 I strongly believe that things get simple if we understand who is paying our bills - `CUSTOMERS`.
 Once all employees in the organisation pays attention to customers most things become clear.

-Teams should understand why they do software and what for they will start to think differently.
+Teams should understand why they do software.
+Once they do that, perspective will change.
-They will start to care about the software and maintenance.
-Teams collectively will come out with solutions that work.
+They will start to care about the software and maintenance, effectively the precious customer.
+Teams will collectively come out with solutions.
 `You ship it, you run it` - power comes with responsibility, if we have capabilities of delivering software we should take responsibility of taking right care of it.